haerski/mortality/baseline_models.md

 ![plot of chunk ae2019_improvement](figure/ae2019_improvement-1.png)

 Looks like adding the 2019 AE didn't help much!
-This is evidence for our hypothesis (AE 2019 doesn't hhave much effect on the final outcome).
+This is evidence for our hypothesis (AE 2019 doesn't have much effect on the final outcome).
 It's also possible that the machine learning models (svn and neural net) could benefit from some tuning.

 Here are the models ranked by `roc_auc`